whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 })
 ```

+## Changelog

+It is now updated to match `v4` of the Tailwind plugin.

 ## Demo

 Coming soon.
 A big fancy demo and doc page will be coming soon.
 For now, please just reference the README and the `test/index.html file.`